timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ---
 ## VMware PowerCLI - Multipathing

-Often it is useful to see multipathing information from your VMware hosts.
-This could be for reduncancy or testing.
-You may be migrating and need to confirm that multipathing is correct.
+Often it is useful to see multipathing information from your VMware hosts to your storage device(s).
+This could be for reduncancy testing or confirmation.
+You may be migrating VMware ESXi hosts or storage/SAN and need to confirm that multipathing is correct.
 The below script will give you the information you need.

 ### PowerCLI code block
 ```PowerShell